haarer/toolchain68k/README.md

 The build script is supporting the m68k-elf, avr and arm-none-eabi targets, intended for developement on various m68k boards, Arduinos and STM32 Boards (STM32F411 Nucleo, 32F411EDiscovery, Blue Pill )

-The script can be used on Windows 10 with MSYS2, on Debian 9, and on Fedora 25.
+The script can be used on Windows 10 with MSYS2, on Debian 9.
 It may work on other platforms but i dont run tests for other platforms.

 There are example projects for m68k and avr.